-Purpose: The A.S. degree in Science contains three curricular options: Science, Science with a Specialization in Computer Science, and Science with a Specialization in Health Sciences.
+Purpose: The A.S. degree in Science contains five curricular options: Science, Science with a Specialization in Mathematics, Computer Science, or Health Sciences and a track option for Environmental Science.
 The options are designed for persons who plan to transfer to a four-year college or university to complete a baccalaureate degree program in a pre-professional or scientific program.
-Students preparing for a major in agriculture, biology, chemistry, pre-dentistry, forestry, geology, home economics. horticulture, pharmacy, premedicine, physics, science education, or pre-veterinary should complete the curricular program for Science.
-Students preparing for a major in computer science or mathematics should complete the Specialization in Computer Science, and students preparing for a major in a health field such as medical technology, nursing, or physical therapy should complete the Specialization in Health Sciences.
+Students preparing for a major in agriculture, biology, chemistry, pre-dentistry, forestry, geology, home economics, horticulture, pharmacy, premedicine, physics, science education, or pre-veterinary should complete the curricular program for Science.
+Students preparing for a major in mathematics should complete the Specialization in Mathematics.
+Students preparing for a major in computer science should complete the Specialization in Computer Science.
+Students preparing for a major in a health field i.e. medical technology, nursing, or physical therapy should complete the Specialization in Health Sciences.
+Students interested in an Environmental Studies field should pursue the Environmental Science Track.

-None of the curricular options are inflexible.
-Provided minimum state curriculum standards are satisfied, some of the graduation requirements can be adjusted when changes are needed to comply with the curriculum requirements at the transfer institution.
-For example, with departmental approval, pharmacy students are allowed to take less mathematics credits and more science credits than those shown in the Science curriculum guide sheet.
-Students are urged to acquaint themselves with the requirements of the major department in the college or
+All curricular options are flexible provided minimum state standards are satisfied.
+Some graduation requirements can be adjusted when changes are needed to comply with curriculum requirements at the transfer institution.
+For example, with departmental approval, pharmacy students may take less mathematics credits and more science credits than those shown in the Science curriculum guide sheet.
+Students are urged to acquaint themselves with requirements of the major department in the college/ university where transfer is contemplated and consult with their faculty advisor in planning their program and selecting electives.
+In order to prepare for junior class standing at a four-year college or university, the student usually must complete a program at the community college comparable in length and content to the first two years of the program at the four-year college or university.

-CURRICULUM AND OTHER REQUIREMENTS Credits

-ENG 111-112 College Composition I-II 6

-HIS 121 HLT 110 1 U. S. History (or HIS 101) Concepts of Personal or Community Health 3

-(or PED elective) 2

-IST 117 8 Introduction to Microcomputer Software 3

-MTH 163 7 (or CSC 201) Pre-Calculus I (or MTH 175) 3

-MTH 271 7 Applied Calculus I (or MTH 176) 3

-MTH 272 5 Applied Calculus II (or MTH 241) 3

-SPD 100 Principles of Public Speaking 3

-STD 108 E 2 College Survival Skills (or STD 100) Science Elective 1 3-4

-E^2 Science Elective with Lab 16

-\overline{E}^3 Humanities Elective 3

-E 4 E 6 Transfer Elective 5

-E° Social Science Elective 6
+CURRICULUM AND OTHER REQUIREMENTS Credits ENG 111-112 HIS 121 College Composition I-II U. S. History (or HIS 101) 6 HLT 110' Concepts of Personal or Community Health ITE 115 (or PED elective) Basic Computer Literacy 2 3 MTH 163 7 MTH 271 7 (or CSC 201) Pre-Calculus I (or MTH 175) 3 MTH 2725 Applied Calculus I (or MTH 176) Applied Calculus II (or MTH 241) 3 3 3 3 SPD 100 STD 108 Principles of Public Speaking College Survival Skills (or STD 100) 1 E 2 E 3 Science Elective Science Elective with Lab 3-4 16 E3 E4 Humanities/Fine Arts Elective Transfer Elective 3 5 E 6 Social Science Elective 6

-1 Two credits of health (HLT) or physical education (PED) are required of all students.
+Two credits of health (HLT) or physical education (PED) are required of all students.
+Veterans will be awarded HLT/PED credit based on military service.

-Natural science courses must be selected from the biology, chemistry, geology, natural science and physics courses listed on page 37, "Approved List of Transfer Electives."
+Natural science courses must be selected from the biology, chemistry, geology, natural science and physics courses listed on page 37, "Approved List of Transfer Courses."

-3 Humanities elective must be chosen from the "Approved List of Transfer Electives" on page 37.
+Humanities/Fine Arts elective must be chosen from the "Approved List of Transfer Courses" on page 37.